SeventeenSierra/seventeen-sierra/content/pages/index.md

       - type: FeaturedItem
         title: Projects
         text: >
-          SeventeenSierra strives to alleviate the mundane, repetitive stuff related to cyber risk management.
+          Seventeen Sierra, LLC strives to alleviate the mundane, repetitive stuff related to cyber risk management.
 We intend to automate processes by looking for ways to make things just a little easier by developing tools so that people can focus their energy on the real tough stuff.
         styles:
           title:
             textAlign: left